 All that said, the most important detail to take from this multi-volume post is to read them all, in whatever order you can grasp your hands around.
 For now, let’s choose option 2.
 Why know more before you need to?
 Not only is ignorance bliss, but delayed gratification will surely keep you swiftly turning the pages.

-Let “Rose” set the mood by explaining the 15th-century origins of the titular Cemetery of Lost Books, and introduces the literary Sempere family.
+Let “Rose” set the mood by explaining the 15th-century origins of the titular Cemetery of Forgotten Books, and to introduce the literary Sempere family.
 The Cemetery and the Semperes – all ensconced in Barcelona, a darkly magical city with a terrible history – appear in every volume.
 Fast forward to the 1920s in Angel’s Game, in which a young writer, David Martín, survives a brutal childhood during which Sempere & Sons was his only refuge: “My favorite place in the whole city.”
 He begins his career writing newspaper articles about grisly murders, then moves on to his own popular horrific fictions published regularly under a pseudonym.
 He falls in love with an elusive woman he loses, but is forever adored by a young girl Isabella who refuses to leave him.
 When the one and only title that bears his true name is ignominiously dismissed, he begins to write a new book in fulfillment of a shockingly lucrative contract for a mysterious foreign publisher.
 And then the real-life murders begin … and multiply.

 Almost three decades later, in The Shadow of the Wind, the Sempere son, Daniel, is on a quest of his own.
 After discovering Julián Carax’s novel of the same name, Daniel quickly learns that his is one of the very last copies in the world.
 But a devoted reader always wants more – even after learning that some monster is out there burning every Carax book – and Daniel decides he’s going to find Carax himself.